dtwwwc1e/DSD-Git-Nutshell-2024-06/00_Setup/macos.md

    If you are given a version then that's it, if not you should get a pop-up window asking you to install XCode.
    - Click on 'Install' and that's it.
-## Text editor - VSCode
+## Optional: Text editor - VSCode

-[nano](https://www.nano-editor.org/) and [vim](https://www.vim.org/) should be already
+The installation of Git bash will provide you with [nano](https://www.nano-editor.org/).
+Some of you are familiar with the vi / vim editor and the VS Code application.
+Where there is time the trainer can assist participants with setting up and use, but Git bash is used for the training.

-available on your Mac.
-However, we will also use [VS Code](https://code.visualstudio.com/).
-Follow these instructions to get VS Code on your mac.
+**Optional**
 1. Download [VS Code](https://code.visualstudio.com/docs/?dv=osx)
 1. Double-click on the downloaded archive to open
    - Drag VSCode.app to the Applications folder.